jkirsteins/fullpocket/content/post/2019-12-02-cryptoqueen.md

 Lacking a blockchain just makes it *centralized* (and thus more compliant) 🤷‍♂️

-Also, I find it amusing that this quote comes from a press release where they try to convince people they are not a ponzi scheme**.
+*(brb starting a new centralized cryptocurrency using Google Sheets)*

 # Bonus Content

-If you enjoy the *cryptocurrency scam* genre, here is another good one: [THE STRANGE TALE OF QUADRIGA](https://www.vanityfair.com/news/2019/11/the-strange-tale-of-quadriga-gerald-cotten).
+If you enjoy the *cryptocurrency scam* genre, here is another good one: [The Strange Tale of Quadriga](https://www.vanityfair.com/news/2019/11/the-strange-tale-of-quadriga-gerald-cotten).

+Related to cryptocurrency scams in general - there is this aptly named website: [Days Since A Cryptocurrency Exchange Has Lost More Than $100 Million](http://dayssinceacryptocurrencyexchangehaslostmorethan100million.com).

+Finally, [here is a statement](https://webcache.googleusercontent.com/search?q=cache:https://www.onelife.eu/en/news/corporate-announcement) by OneCoin, denying that it has been used to launder money.
+It is a good read, if you enjoy self-victimization.